EtaiWil/Producer_Consumer_Multithreading/README.md

-# Producer consumer multithreading
+# Producer-Consumer Multithreading
 ## General Information
-this program deal with the famous producer consumer problem.<br>
+This program deals with the famous Producer-Consumer problem.<br>
 The Producer process creates an item and adds it to the shared buffer.
 The Consumer process takes items out of the shared buffer and “consumes” them.